RAVI8054/Tic-Toc-Toe-Game/README.md

 ## Project's Title

 tic-toc-toe  is the name of the project.
-It  helps people understand how to  event listener works .
+It  helps people understand how to  event listener and  query seclector works .

 ## Project Description